Hampton, New Brunswick

 Hampton is a town in Kings County, New Brunswick, Canada.

 Located on the Kennebecasis River 30 kilometres northeast of Saint John, Hampton is the shire town of Kings County.
-It functioned as the seat of county government between 1870 and 1965 (when county governments were abolished) and is today a service centre for the central Kennebecasis River valley, as well as being a suburb of Saint John.
+It functioned as the seat of county government between 1870 and 1966 (when county governments were abolished) and is today a service centre for the central Kennebecasis River valley, as well as being a suburb of Saint John.
 Hampton also has its own RCMP detachment that was built in 1999.

-On 1 January 2023, Hampton was greatly enlarged by annexing all or part of four local service districts; revised census figures have not been released.
+On 1 January 2023, Hampton was greatly enlarged by annexing all or part of four local service districts; revised census figures from have not been released.

 History

 The area in which the town of Hampton is located had been inhabited by French settlers in the 1600s while First Nations had called it home since time immemorial.
 The United Empire Loyalists were the first to establish permanent settlements in the area shortly after arriving in 1783.
 It was in 1785 that Kings County was established in NB and in 1795 the Parish of Hampton was created out of parts of Sussex and Kingston parishes.
 One area of the town, known now as the Lower Norton Shore, was originally known as the Yankee Shore because of all the Loyalist immigrants in the 1780s.